Guy Hoffman (baseball): Pro career

 However, the major league experience proved to be a wake-up call for Hoffman, who went 0–5, earning the first losses of his professional career.
 He was sent back to the minors for more seasoning, and his career began to have its ups and downs.
 He appeared in just 11 games for the White Sox in 1983, spending the rest of the season in the minors.
 At the end of the 1984 season, the White Sox gave Hoffman his outright release.
 In 1985, he signed with crosstown rivals the Chicago Cubs.
 While Hoffman went 6-2 for the Cubs, he struggled to stay in the majors.
 Before spring training in 1987, the Cubs traded Hoffman to the Cincinnati Reds for third baseman Wade Rowdon.
-At the age of 30.
-Hoffman had his most productive season in the majors, going 9-10 and starting 22 games, the most he'd ever start in the majors.
+At the age of 30, Hoffman had his most productive season in the majors, going 9-10 and starting 22 games, the most he would ever start in the majors.
 Despite his success, the Reds released Hoffman at the end of the season, and he signed with the Texas Rangers the following spring.
 Much like with the Cubs, Hoffman played in only a handful of games for Texas.
 Hoffman appeared in his final MLB game on September 21, 1988, against the very team he made his MLB debut with, the Chicago White Sox.
 Hoffman faced two batters before being replaced by Ed Vande Berg.
 The Rangers lost 6–1.

 Hoffman then went to Japan to play three seasons for the Orix Braves.
 Hoffman went 20–19 over three seasons before retiring in 1991 at the age of 34.